The history of C#

 - Extension methods

 In retrospect, many of these features seem both inevitable and inseparable.
 They all fit together strategically.
-It's generally thought that C# version's killer feature was the query expression, also known as Language-Integrated Query (LINQ).
+It's thought that C# version's killer feature was the query expression, also known as Language-Integrated Query (LINQ).

 Specifically, you could now write SQL-style, declarative queries to perform operations on collections, among other things.
 Instead of writing a